-During 2016, NN Leven reviewed their best estimate assumptions and updated them where necessary.
-The most material changes were to mortality, reducing Own Funds and updates to the trend uncertainty driver used in the calculation of the RM increasing the Own Funds.
+During 2017, NN Leven reviewed their best estimate assumptions and updated them where necessary.
+The most material were changes to mortality and updates to the trend uncertainty driver used in the calculation of the RM both increasing the Own Funds.